Sabal-Subedi/DeFifa/README.md

 # ⚽ DeFifa🏆

-### Unleash the Power of FIFA Stats with AI!
 DeFifa is an interactive FIFA22 player analysis platform that lets users search, filter, and visualize player statistics with a seamless and intuitive UI.
-Whether you're scouting top players or analyzing performance trends, DeFifa brings **real-time insights right at your fingertips!
+Whether you're scouting top players or analyzing performance trends, DeFifa brings real-time insights right at your fingertips!

 ## 🎯 Key Features
 ✅ Intelligent Player Search – Instantly find players by name.